Ring around the Midnightsun

 Day 6

 Today we will ride up to the mountains and into the wild valley Fjörður.
 Fjörður is a mysterious and deserted countryside.
-Only about 4000 sheep spend the summertime here every year, together with the trolls and elves.
+About 2500 sheep spend the summertime here every year, together with the trolls and elves.
 Names like Trölladalur, the valley of the trolls, and Álfaborgir, the cities of the elves, remind us of the existence of these invisible beings.
 From the rise of Leirdalsheiði, we have a wonderful view over the fjord Eyjafjörður, the fishing village Grenivík and the surrounding farms.
 We ride through lush green valleys, along rushing rivers and over stony paths.
 Extinct volcanoes, silent glaciers and hidden waterfalls accompany us on our ride.
 In the late afternoon, after about four to five hours in the saddle, we will arrive at Grýtubakki again.

 After coffee, there is time to go for a walk in the surroundings of our farm and say goodbye.
 Dinner and overnight stay at Grýtubakki.

-Berge Fjördur
+Fjördur

-Day 7
+Day 7 - Departure

-After breakfast we will bring our guests back to Akureyri.
+After breakfast, we will bring our guests back to Akureyri.

-Price per person 1.800€
+Price per person 1.950€

-Duration of
+Duration of riding tour

 7 days -